 Skip to Main Content

-SEARCHING TIPS FOR ANY ASSIGNMENT: BEGINNING YOUR SEARCH: Key Words & Search Tips
+SEARCHING TIPS FOR ANY ASSIGNMENT: SEARCHING: Key Words & General Tips

 This LibGuide is to assist students who are struggling to find information for an assignment, essay, etc. This LibGuide provides tips and tricks for better researching results.